-Is it possible to do a full-time year, when I have a study delay (e.g. because of the current corona-crisis), i.e. can I finish open courses during a full-time year?
+Is it possible to do a full-time year, when I have a study delay (e.g. because of corona), i.e. can I finish open courses during a full-time year?

 The longer answer: We understand that you face a lot of uncertainty about your study progress at this time.
 Being a study association, STAR always prioritizes your study above anything else.

 In the past, and also during this Board year, there have always been students who did not yet complete their Bachelor, or were still in their second year.
 Being a STAR full-timer, you work on specific project, and you can schedule your own time.
 We will help you to create a schedule in which you can both focus on your study, and develop yourself by becoming a full-timer at STAR.

 - You receive a monthly allowance which covers basic expenses, that way we compensate for a loss of other income.